-DAYTIME SIGN-OUTS - BOARDINGWARE PROGRAM
+DAYTIME SIGN-OUTS - REACH PROGRAM

-Sign-outs to the home of another student or friend will be allowed if the parent/adult contacts the RA or Dean on duty, to confirm the invitation, and that there will be adult supervision.
+Sign-outs to the home of another student or friend will be allowed if the parent/adult contacts the RA or Dean on duty to confirm the invitation, and that there will be adult supervision.

 Signing out/in is very important to help us keep students safe.
 Therefore, failure to sign out or in will be treated seriously and students will be given appropriate consequences.

 Students may spend the night off campus when there is no school the next day.
-Only the Dean can approve these sign outs.
+Only the Head Dean can approve these sign outs.
 An overnight sign-out requires the following the day before the sign out:

 - The name and location of the destination

-- Confirmation of supervision from the adult at the destination
+- Confirmation of supervision from the Adult at the destination

 - Parent/guardian and overnight sign-out destination approval must be given to the Dean by Thursday at 10:00 p.m.
 This may be done via text, phone call, or email.